-Pulse rate is the number of periodic vasodilation of the blood vessels per unit of time synchronous with the contraction of the heart.
+Pulse rate is the number of periodic expansion of blood vessels synchronous with cardiac contraction per unit time.
 Simply put, the number of heartbeats per minute.
 The measurement of the pulse reflects the work of the heart, and helps to identify various deviations in its work.

 .
-The pulse rate for men is 60-80 beats per minute .
-The average pulse for a person is about 60-80 beats per minute and depends on many factors.
+The heart rate for men is 60-80 beats per minute .
+The average heart rate for a person is about 60-80 beats per minute and depends on many factors.

 What determines the pulse:

 - Floor.
 It is known that in men the pulse is lower than in women.

 - Age.
 In children, the pulse rate is much higher than in adults

 - The state of fitness.
 In a person who is actively involved in sports, the pulse at rest is less than that of an untrained person.